A $10.00 membership fee is required to receive service.

 PrePay billing is an option available to qualifying residential and non-demand general service accounts which does not require the establishment of a standard security deposit.
 PrePay does not produce billing statements or notifications of disconnect for non-payment.
 All charges for kilowatt-hour usage, basic facilities charges, other applicable items such as security lights and credits will be prorated and applied on a daily basis.
 Account history-usage-charges, payments and account balances will be available via the internet or through an Interactive Voice Response System (IVR).
 The member is responsible for maintaining a positive balance and ensuring that alert notification settings are accurate.
 Accounts are subject to immediate disconnection any time the account does not have a positive balance.
 PrePay accounts are not subject to delinquency fees, late payment charges or reconnect fees.

 Notify REMC if your electric service requirements change significantly.
 Examples: adding a heat pump or air conditioning, installing large motors or other equipment with high power requirements.
 Our personnel will check to see if the service entrance equipment is heavy enough for the added electrical load and make changes if necessary.

 Member Services Portal

-REMC's Member Services Portal is a tool which enables you to: view your usage, view your bill, set up Auto-Pay, sign up for E-Bill, pay online and make changes to your account.
-Visit our website and click on the Member Services Portal and follow the directions using your current account number and password.
-If you need a password you may obtain one by calling any of our offices or you can establish a User ID and password on our website.
+REMC's Member Portal is a tool which enables you to: view your usage, view your bill, set up Auto-Pay, sign up for E-Bill, pay online, sign up for high usage alerts, and make changes to your account.
+Click on the Member Services Portal on REMC’s homepage, there you will find instructions on how to create a User ID and password.
 You will need your account number, telephone number, valid e-mail address and social security number to set up the User ID on our website.